We want our school community to SHINE as digital learners, creators and collaborators.

 During their time at Cookham Rise, children can expect to:

-- Create programmes using Scatch Junior, Logo, Scratch and Kodu
+- Create programmes using Beebots, Logo, Scratch and Python

-- Use a range of Microsoft software, including Word, Excel and PowerPoint
+- Use a range of Microsoft software, including Teams, Word, Excel and PowerPoint

-- Manipulate images using programmes such as Paint, PurpleMash and SketchUp
+- Manipulate images using programmes such as Sketches School, Paint, and SketchUp

-- Create and edit podcasts and music, using apps such as GarageBand, Audacity and Opinion
+- Create and edit podcasts and music, using apps such as GarageBand and Audacity

 - Create films and animations using iMovie, Clips, StopMotion and similar packages

-Underpinning this, we promote the safe and sensible use of technology, holding an annual Internet Safety Day and asking KS2 children to sign an Acceptable Use of Technology agreement.
+Underpinning our curriculum is the promotion of the safe and sensible use of technology.
+We hold a whole-school annual Internet Safety Day to supplement in-class teaching and ask children to sign an Acceptable Use of Technology agreement.
 More information about these can be found below.